"The Gospel of Christ knows of no religion but social; no holiness but social holiness."

 "How is it with your soul?"

-As we are trapped at home by the invisible threat of a virus, our need for community has not lessened.
-And indeed, God can and will continue to work through these sorts of communities even when we have to meet digitally!
+Our need for community has not lessened in the present day -- in some ways, we need intentional relationships now more than ever before!
 So, what we want to offer you is an opportunity to join a small group of people, maybe between 5 and 8, to ask and answer this question.
 In fact, this is such a powerful way for the Spirit to work that you're not only invited, but encouraged to join in!

 What will a meeting look like?

-For now, as we're still practicing social distancing, these groups will meet over Zoom once per week, and you'll get to choose a time that works for you.
-The meetings will last about an hour, with each person answering the question, "how's your spiritual life this week?" individually without fear of interruption, criticism, or judgement.
+Our groups will meet once per week and will last about an hour, with each person answering the question, "how's your spiritual life this week?" individually without fear of interruption, criticism, or judgement.
 One of the most important parts of a group like this is that nothing ever, ever leaves the group without your permission.
 In order to feel safe and comfortable sharing our lives, we have to cultivate an environment of trust and love.

 Feeling closer to God than ever?
 Great!
 Testify to His power.

 Feeling more alone than ever?
-Tell us about what's burdening you!
+Talk about what's burdening you!